 How to feed your Christmas cake

-Feed your Christmas cake with alcohol about every couple of weeks or so.
+Feed your Christmas cake with alcohol once every couple of weeks.
 This will help to preserve it and also stop it drying out.

 Wrap the cake again in greaseproof paper and return to the airtight tin.

-Repeat every couple of weeks or so until you are ready to enjoy your cake or decorate it.
+Repeat every couple of weeks until you are ready to enjoy your cake or decorate it.

 How to serve Christmas cake